D1ang/Soccersystems/README.md

 while striving for a minimalist and user-friendly design.

 ### Scope
-For customers, we wanted to provide them with an easy to understand (first-view-use) system.
+For Ajax, we wanted to provide them with an easy to understand (first-view-use) system.
-This way, they would be able to request services: faster, easier and on their own, so our studio employees have more free time for other job-related tasks and be able to do their service tasks more efficient.
+This way, they would be able to request orders: faster, easier and on their own, so our employees have more free time for other job-related tasks and be able to do their other tasks more efficient.

 ### Structure
 The system is structured to get the right information as quickly as possible.